Top 9 Help Scout alternatives for 2026 (features & pricing)

 2. Zendesk: A powerful Help Scout alternative for enterprise teams

-Zendesk is one of the biggest names in customer service, and for good reason.
-It’s an all-in-one platform that’s incredibly powerful and customizable, which is why it’s a favorite for large and enterprise companies.
-With a huge marketplace for apps and some seriously deep reporting tools, it can pretty much handle anything you can imagine.
+Zendesk is the industry standard for customer service, and for good reason.
+It’s an all-in-one platform that’s incredibly powerful and customizable, which is why it's the gold standard for large and enterprise companies.
+With a huge marketplace for apps and some seriously deep reporting tools, it can pretty much handle any use case you can imagine.
+Zendesk's position is further strengthened by its acquisition of Ultimate.ai, bringing world-class multilingual automation directly into its ecosystem.

 3. Freshdesk: A budget-conscious Help Scout alternative

-Freshdesk is a strong option, particularly for small and medium-sized businesses trying to keep an eye on the budget.
-It offers a lot of functionality for the money, including a free plan that’s one of the most generous you’ll find.
+Freshdesk is a robust and reliable option, particularly for small and medium-sized businesses looking for a mature platform with exceptional value.
+It offers a massive amount of functionality for the investment, including a free plan that's one of the most generous in the industry.

-Pros: The free plan for up to 10 agents is a massive perk.
-It gives you solid multichannel support and good workflow automations right away.
+Pros: The free plan for up to 10 agents is a huge advantage for growing teams.
+It provides solid multichannel support and powerful workflow automations out of the box.

 Pricing: A free plan is available.
 Paid plans start at $15/agent/month (billed annually).